 Australian Government reforms restrict when super funds can provide automatic insurance cover to members.
-This restriction is designed to help protect members retirement savings from erosion by insurance premiums for insurance cover you may not want or need.
+This restriction is designed to help protect members' retirement savings from erosion by insurance premiums for insurance cover you may not want or need.

-Under the Putting Members' Interests First reforms, we generally cannot automatically provide Standard Death cover to new members before they attain age 25 and their account balance reaches \$6,000.
-These age and balance requirements are now a key component of the eligibility criteria for you to automatically receive Standard Death cover.
+Under the Putting Members' Interests First reforms, we cannot automatically provide insurance cover to members before they attain age 25 and their account balance reaches \$6,000.
+These age and balance requirements are now a key component of the eligibility criteria for you to automatically receive Standard insurance cover.

-However, you have the option to opt-in to Standard Death cover before meeting age 25 and the \$6,000 account balance requirement (subject to meeting the other eligibility conditions).
+However, you have the option to opt-in to Standard insurance cover before meeting age 25 and the \$6,000 account balance requirement (subject to meeting the other eligibility conditions).
 Refer to the section Opt-in for insurance cover for more details.